 Can you tell me where to find Filipino food in my city?

 Maybe!
 If you live in Chicago, New York, LA, Boston, DC, New Orleans, London or Paris, we know where to send you.
 If you don't, ask us anyway!
 We'll put the question out on the twilight bark and see if anyone knows a spot.

 Those are pretty cool t-shirts you guys are wearing.
 Where can I get one?

 Right here!
-We collaborated with Bayani Art to bring you an original Filipino Kitchen t-shirt.
-T-shirts not your thing?
-That's cool.
-We have aprons and stickers, too.
-Shirts (sizes XS-XL) are $30; aprons are $35; stickers are $1.
+We collaborated with Bayani Art to bring you an original Filipino Kitchen t-shirt, aprons and stickers, too.
+Shirts are $30 (limited quantities! now only in XS and XL); aprons are sold out (were $35); stickers are $1.
 Prices include shipping and handling within the continental US.
 E-mail natalia [at] filipino [dot] kitchen if you're interested.
 Payment is accepted via PayPal.